typhoon-data-org/typhoon-orchestrator/docs/index.md

 # Typhoon Orchestrator

-Typhoon is a Task Worfklow tool for composing **Airflow** or Lambda DAGs in YAML.
+Typhoon is a Data Worfklow tool (ETL / ELT pipelines) for composing **Airflow** or AWS Lambda DAGs in YAML.

 **Supercharge your existing Airflow workflow** by using Typhoon to create your DAGs with complete simplicity and re-usability.
 Deploying to your existing Airflow you can upgrade with zero risk, migrations or loss of existing Airflow functionality.

-*If you like Airflow, you will like it more with Typhoon.*
+*If you like Airflow, you will Ariflow + Typhoon more.*

 ## Key principles
 - **Elegant**:  YAML; low-code and easy to pick up.